kabanero-io/kabanero-pipelines/pipelines/docs/VolumeProvisioning.md

 git clone https://github.com/kabanero-io/kabanero-pipelines
 ```

+## Static Persistent Volumes

+The example `pv.yaml` shows how to configure a [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#introduction) using a `hostPath` type on the Persistent Volume.
+This is shown just for the ease of creating the simplest Persistent Volume to enable a pipeline run.
+It is not the recommended approach to use hostPath in anything beyond a test environment.Update the path and other values in your `pv.yaml` file provided in this repository, to suit your requirements.
+Please find all the different types of Persistent Volumes [here](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#types-of-persistent-volumes)

+For instance, the following example is configured for local storage.
+You might edit this file to configure it for NFS, the standard configuration in a production environment.

-3. Clone the `pv.yaml` file in this repository and apply it.
+- Clone the `pv.yaml` file in this repository and apply it.

 ```
 cd ./pipelines/common